lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

 ### Install Ethereum 2.0 Client via Helm Chart

 Helm uses [releases](https://helm.sh/docs/glossary/#release) to track each of the chart installations.
 In this guide, we specify our release name as `eth2xk8s`, you can change it to anything you prefer.

-Kubernetes has the concept of [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) to define scopes for names and isolate accesses between resources.
+We'll install the Helm Chart in a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/), which defines scopes for names and isolates accesses between resources.

 {{< toggle-panel name="Prysm" num="1" >}}
 We use `prysm` as the namespace for the Prysm client.